JMU Major: Communication Studies

 Note for new and currently enrolled students:

 Declaring Communication Studies indicates intention to apply for full admission to the major.
 Students should apply to the major during the semester when they will have completed SCOM 240 and SCOM 241.

 Admission to the Major

 Admission to JMU does not guarantee admission to the School of Communication Studies.
 All students interested in majoring in the program must apply for a limited number of spaces while first completing SCOM 240 and SCOM 241.
-In order to register for these classes, students must submit their application, which can be accessed from the SCOM website, to the school.
-Complete their application online and submit it by email to firstname.lastname@example.org.
+In order to register for these classes, students must submit their application, which can be accessed from the SCOM website.
+Completed application must be submitted by email to email@example.com.
 Students will receive and should keep the return email acknowledging the receipt of their application.

 The School of Communication Studies reviews applications for admission to the major each semester.
 Students must submit their application in the semester in which they are completing the SCOM 240/241 requirements.
 Applications are due by November 15 (Fall semester) and April 15 (Spring semester).
 Students who have applied by the above deadlines will be notified of the department's admission decision at the end of the semester in which they complete the SCOM 240/241 requirements.

 Admission to the SCOM major is based on availability to the most qualified students as determined by performance in SCOM 240 and SCOM 241.
 It is possible for a student to be accepted into the major but not into their first choice concentration.

 Students who are not admitted may file one more additional application in the next regular semester.
 Students reapplying must apply in two consecutive semesters of enrollment at the university.
 If a student wants to reapply after retaking SCOM 240 and SCOM 241 (whether repeat credit or repeat/forgive), the admission committee will look only at that student's highest grades earned when evaluating their second application.